 What is a malunion?

 Malunions can cause significant functional impairment for patients based on the type of deformity and the involved bone.
-The symptoms of malunions can be pain, limping, difficulty wearing shoes and limited mobility.
+The symptoms of malunions can be pain, swelling, limping, difficulty wearing shoes and limited mobility.
 Malunions can cause stretching or entrapment of the nerves based on the anatomical location.
 In this situation, numbness or tingling and muscle weakness or atrophy might be the main symptoms in patients.

 If the malunion is short, the leg length inequality can lead to back pain.
 Crooked legs can cause excessive pressure on the knee leading to premature arthritis of the knee.
 While it is possible to walk on a malunited tibia, the long term effects on the knee can be severe.
 It is like driving a car with the front end out of alignment.
 You can drive the car, but the tires are going to wear out prematurely.